 Results 1–10 of 29 for "Review"X related to "What's So Funny?
 Chimps Have Different..."
-Refine Your Search Refine Your Search TopicTherapy (4)Parenting (2)Sex (2)Therapy (2) 3 more... [+] Disability (1)Race (1)Sexual abuse (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (2)2011 (5)Author/ContributorRothschild, Louis (2)Ahbel-Rappe, Karin (1)Ainslie, Ricardo (1)Clements, Marcelle (1)Cushman, Philip (1) 16 more... [+] Downing, David L. (1)Eigen, Michael (1)Harris, Judith (1)Karen, Maroda (1)Kenner, Jane (1)Knowlton, Kathy (1)Molina, Yamile (1)Nierenberg, Ona (1)Rabate, Jean-Michel (1)Reynaga-Abiko, Geneva (1)Strenger, Carlo (1)Tabin, Johanna Krout (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Weisbard, Karen (1)Zeavin, Lynne (1)Hide details Results 1–10 of 29 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTherapy (4)Parenting (2)Sex (2)Children (1)Disability (1) 2 more... [+] Race (1)Trauma (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (3)2011 (6)Author/ContributorRothschild, Louis (2)Ahbel-Rappe, Karin (1)Ainslie, Ricardo (1)Clements, Marcelle (1)Cushman, Philip (1) 21 more... [+] Eigen, Michael (1)Harris, Judith (1)Hegeman, Elizabeth (1)Karen, Maroda (1)Kenner, Jane (1)Knowlton, Kathy (1)MacGillivray, William A. (1)Molina, Yamile (1)Moss, Donald (1)Most, Charles (1)Nierenberg, Ona (1)Novie, Gregory (1)Rabate, Jean-Michel (1)Reynaga-Abiko, Geneva (1)Stafford, Mark (1)Strenger, Carlo (1)Tabin, Johanna Krout (1)Tasso, Anthon F. (1)Tessman, Lora Heims (1)Weisbard, Karen (1)Zeavin, Lynne (1)Hide details Results 1–10 of 29 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Our Dark Side: A History of Perversion (Book Review)The reviewer examines Roudinesco’s point of departure as a psychoanalytic definition of perversion.Review (June 2012)2.Sensuality and Sexuality Across the Divide of Shame (Book Review)Mace, Moorey, and Roberts are British psychiatrists who have assembled diverse authors to illuminate and critique the state of thinking about empirically validated treatments (EVTs).
 The collection of essays under review is a critique: the contributors are less interested in weighing the inventory of what we know and are much more interested in puzzling over what it is we are thinking about.
 Review (January 2011)3.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
-Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)4.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
-This review includes an interview with the author.Review 5.Why Resist?
+Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)4.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review 5.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review 6.Why Resist?
 Politics, Psychoanalysis, and the Interpretive Turn (Book Review)The authors are dedicated to the value relational theory places on context—the patient’s, the analyst’s, the analytic third and the larger contexts of family, community and world.
-Review 7.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012)8.Multiple Minority Identities: Applications for Practice, Research, and Training (Book Review)This book emphasizes the need to address unique experiences of individuals with multiple stigmatized identities, including experiences of discrimination within their own communities.Review 7.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review 8.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012)9.Going On Being (Book Review)Reconciles Winnicott's insight about the signifigance of the title experience with Buddhist practice aimed at achieving "no self."Review 10.Object Relations and Social Relations (Book Review)The authors of this volume are hopeful that relational psychoanalysis could allow transparency in regard to practices among colleagues and critique what is taken for granted.Review Previous 1 2 3 ...
+Review 7.Lacan, envers et contre tout (Book Review)The reviewer weighs the historic significance and relevancy of Lacan’s teaching.Review (January 2012)8.Multiple Minority Identities: Applications for Practice, Research, and Training (Book Review)This book emphasizes the need to address unique experiences of individuals with multiple stigmatized identities, including experiences of discrimination within their own communities.Review 9.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
+This review includes an interview with the author.Review 10.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Review"X related to "What's So Funny?
 Chimps Have Different..."